ddanger/Talking-Code/README.md

 # blog-posts
-private testing ground for blog post ideas
+This is a private testing ground for blog post ideas.